AhmedJ8000/Strike-Ball/README.md

 - Adjusting the in-Game HUD Elements designs and popup high score prompt
 - Additional levels and difficulty modes
 - Themes or skins for the paddle and background
-- Making the keyboard sensetivity functional
+- Making the Paddle Sensitivity Slider functional to save paddle speed data via localStorage

 ## Acknowledgements